At A Glance

 - Study abroad opportunities in 23 countries

-- 70% of 2016 alumni indicated they were employed or pursuing graduate degrees at prominent institutions across the country.
+- 70% of recent alumni indicated they were employed or pursuing graduate degrees at prominent institutions across the country.

 - Accredited by the New England Commission of Higher Education (NECHE)